Expertise requirement

 When assessing compliance with the expertise and scarcity requirement we take into account the following 3 factors:

-• the employee's experience of relevance to the position
+• your employee's experience of relevance to the position

-When an employee has worked in a comparable position for more than 2.5 years then we assume that the employee has experience of relevance to the position.
+When your employee has worked in a comparable position for more than 2.5 years then we assume that your employee has experience of relevance to the position.

-• the relationship between the remuneration level for the position in the Netherlands and the remuneration level in the employee's country of origin
+• the relationship between the remuneration level for the position in the Netherlands and the remuneration level in your employee's country of origin

 Javascript is disabled in this web browser.
 You must activate Javascript in order to view this website.